-There’s something special about the Interior Cascades that makes for some breathtaking trails.
+There’s something special about the Columbia Cascades that makes for some breathtaking trails.
 It could be the fresh mountain air or the history steeped deep into the land.
 Follow in the footsteps of dreamers, prospectors, pioneers and First Nations people.
 Breathe in the fresh air as you explore this transfixing landscape.
 Strap on your snowshoes or cross-country skis and come back in the winter for a totally new experience.

 Kettle Valley Rail and Trans Canada Trails

 The Kettle Valley Rail Trail portion of the Trans Canada Trail in the Okanagan runs between Kelowna and Penticton.
 It will take you over 18 trestles and two tunnels in the Myra Canyon.
 There are several places to connect to the Kettle Valley Rail Trail that are accessible from the Similkameen as well.
 Explore the trail by taking a short walk, a week long adventure, or something in between.